Civic News

 “I thought it capped out at $10,000 initially,” John Williams, president of IncNow and the BOIR filing platform CTAboi, told Technical.ly.
 “But there is no cap on this civil fine.”

 A flurry of lawsuits challenging the constitutionality of the CTA have popped up over the last year.
 A case filed in the Northern District of Alabama initially ruled that the CTA is unconstitutional.
-That ruling has been appealed, and is currently being adjudicated by a federal district Court in Oregon, where, Williams said, it’s likely it will be found to be constitutional.
+That ruling has been appealed to the 11 Circuit.
+Conversely, the federal district Court in Oregon denied a preliminary injunction to stop the law deciding the CTA is constitutional.
+The final decision on whether or not the law is constitutional will not be resolved before the January 1, 2025, deadline.

 “We’re really not going to have a final decision until the US Supreme Court weighs in on this, maybe a couple years out,” Williams said.
 “In the meantime, you basically have to comply because the deadline is coming up.
 You can’t wait out the court cases.”